UdoOne/List-Formatting-Form-Header-Template-Contactinfos/README.md

-# Sharepoint List Form Header for Contact-Infos
+# SharePoint List Form Header for Contact-Infos
 Clean header for sharepoint list-froms, which shows all important contact-infos from a person including the profile image and company logo.

 The icon-group contains o365 deep-links and links with mail- & tel-attributes to get directly in touch: